geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah, that kind of shouldn't exist.
 Yeah.

 ##### **Chenyu** [[00:05:56](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=356)]
 That's kind of the, unless we have a really big bench on that.
 I don't think MyPy can do any better.
 And the rest is probably some like minor thing.
 Like there are like some of the helpers that obviously returns like bullying.
 We can have a pass or can have a pass to add all the output types to those.
 So that's like less important.
 Then the final thing that I was most excited about was assign.
 Because assign is super broken.
 And by, so this started first when I tried to do the make this assign, make this assign lazy.
 And the thing is, if you ask Cloud to do it, Cloud will happily go hitting the wall and make 10 different changes in different places until the test pass.
 And when I read it, it doesn't make sense at all.
 Then you're, and then you will start to realize so many things are hacked around assign and this.
 So I'm making progress on that.
-I probably keep working on this for this week, unless I find something I can help with low Lama training.
+I probably keep working on this for this week, unless I find something I can help with low LLaMA training.
 But overall, I find this workflow of using Cloud to go through Git history and to find a context around certain items very useful.
 I think that shows the.
 Importance of writing good PR and make it small.
 But my previous biggest issue working on the scheduler part was I just don't quite understand what certain UOP is supposed to be because it can be very different from the actual implementation.
 Having like this, you can certainly read Git history and context a lot better than how I would do this, like with the git blame and stuff like that.
 So you can see my change.
 I isolated bunch of like arrows and bugs and fix some of it.
 I think the clear are two major issues for assign.
 One is the odor is not actually right.
 So that's, that's the main reason intentionally level.
 We need to do a lot of realize in places as kind of we manually making sure the dependency is tracked correctly.
 And then.
 Which is not right now.
 Another is like desk.
 So desk, we used to have a check for desk in the tensor level to say this device is desk.
 Let's logic is not complete.
 What we mean by desk is actually a device that cannot do compute.
 And we kind of always guarantee the underlying buffer is contiguous.
 So that's the, that's the actual thing we need to.
 Make our like in different layers.
 And I think there's a better way to do it because there's not really difference between like a desk memory to your CPU buffer.
 If it's like a one big memory.
 If you can do big cast on desk, you should be able to do that on your contiguous memory as well.
 Things like that.
 So, yeah, I think there's a huge potential.
 I think, I think we're in jafi indexing is too long.
 So I don't know how it will be able to like be cleaner.

 ##### **Geohot** [[00:09:31](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=571)]
 You ready to file should be able to be cleaner.
 I agree.
 Yeah.